 Lunch and Snack

-Lunches are eaten outside on the patio area.
+For children in the Pre-Primary Program, lunches are eaten outside on the patio.
 In cases of inclement weather conditions, the children will eat their lunch inside the building.
 Each child will need to be responsible for their own lunch.
 Please pack a well-balanced and nutritious meal for your child.
 Note that small portions minimize waste and a variety in their meal helps their appetites.
 The older children enjoy packing their own lunches.
 To foster independence, please make lunch boxes manageable for your child and easy to open.
 First and last names should be clearly marked on all lunch boxes and accessories.
 Please include a spoon or fork if needed and a napkin.
 A drink must be provided in the lunch box (do not freeze drinks).
 Do not send toys, glass containers or cans of any kind.
 Lids on canned fruits etc. are extremely dangerous.
-We are unable to refrigerate or warm-up lunches.
+Due to the nature of our lunch period, we are unable to refrigerate or warm-up lunches.
 Please use ice packs to cool food, and a thermos to keep food warm.
+WCMS IS NOT A PEANUT FREE SCHOOL!
 Due to allergies, please remind your child not to share their lunch with any other child.
-Children with allergies will sit in a designated area to avoid exposure to “unsafe food”.
+Children will allergies will sit in a designated area to avoid exposure to “unsafe food”.

-The school will provide nutritious mid-morning and afternoon snacks.
-A variety of snacks that include fresh fruits, dairy, and whole grains are served daily.
-The school serves morning snacks for students enrolled in our Half and Full Day Programs and afternoon snacks for students enrolled in our Extended Day Programs.
+The school will provide nutritious morning and afternoon snacks.
+A variety of snacks that include fresh fruits, dairy, and whole grain are served daily.
+The school serves morning snacks for students enrolled in a Half, Full, or Extended Day Program and afternoon snacks for students enrolled in an Extended Day Program.

 Medication and Illness